hongxinli/Dijit-Tree-CheckBox/Installation.md

 #### /icons
 > The /icons directory holds sample custom icons and their associated css files,
 > please refer to [Tree Styling](Tree-Styling) for a detailed description
 > on how to use custom icons.
+In addition, if you are planning on creating a custom
+> build, remove all unused images and css file to reduce the overall size of your build.

 #### /model